 A low voice breathed into her ear.
-She could hear a whimper in the background, then muffled moans of fear.
+She could hear a whimper in the background, and then muffled moans and whimpers.

 “Who is this?”
 She wanted to believe this was a prank, but she couldn’t stop the rush of chills that ran over her.

 “Don’t ever hang up on me.”
-A scratchy voice retorted.
+A scratchy voice whispered.

-“I’m calling the police,” Colleen’s hand shook as she hung up the phone making the phone rattle against its cradle.
+“I’m calling the police.”
+Colleen’s hand shook as she hung up, making the phone rattle against its cradle.

 A hollow knock rumbled at the door.

-With her hand on the knob again she pressed her ear to the wood.
+With her hand on the knob, Colleen pressed her ear to the wood.
 She could hear two muffled voices whimpering and screaming.
 She rotated the brass knob and pulled.
 This time it opened with ease.
-Slowly the door creaked opened, but Colleen held the door in front of her as a blockade.
+Slowly, the door creaked opened, but Colleen held the door in front of her as a blockade.
 Afraid of what she might see, her face moved slightly to give her a better look.

-What was once the hallway was gone.
+What was once her hallway was gone.
 Behind the door were two people lying still in the bottom of a dark muddy pit.
 Rain trickled into the hole as she examined the sight.
 The two people lay on their sides facing one another.
 Both were bound by duct tape around their legs and hands.
-Colleen found their faces and saw that it was her sister in a silky blue dress and Travis in a pair of sweats.
+Looking them over, Colleen realized that it was her sister in a silky blue dress and Travis in a pair of sweats.
 Red liquid ran from their chests.
 Was that blood?

-Terror rushed through Colleen as she turned to get the phone, but now someone stood in her way.
-A large man in a thick black robe.
+Terror rushed through Colleen as she turned to get the phone, but someone stood in her way.
+A large being in a thick black robe.

 “I told you to never hang up on me.”
 It spoke.

-Shooting pain hit her in the heart.
-She looked down to see a black knife grip hanging out of her chest.
-The hand of the stranger pushed her backwards making her fall into the hole with her boyfriend and sister.
+Stunning pain plunged through her heart.
+She looked down to see the black grip of a knife hanging out of her chest.
+The hand of the stranger pushed her backwards, causing her to fall into the hole with her boyfriend and sister.

-Colleen watched the door creak shut slowly as she took her last breath.
+Colleen watched the door creak shut slowly as she sucked in her last breath.